One rig to control them all: Rigged props thanks to Kronecker

 \subsection{Rigged props}

 We are now able to define rigged props as described above: a new prop whose monoidal structure is meant as a direct sum.
-Its generators are the ones from the base prop, for which we adjust the domains and codomains to a matrix point of view.
+A prop standardly admits a presentation with a set of generators and a set of equations~\cite{baezetal:props}, similarly to groups.
+The generators of the prop we construct are the ones from the base prop, for which we adjust the domains and codomains to a matrix point of view.
 The relations for this new prop are the ones of the base prop, in addition to the relations~\eqref{eq:mon-tensor} that ensure that the newly obtained tensor product is bifunctorial.

 \begin{definition}[Rigged prop] Given a prop $(\cat P,+,0)$ with a set of generators $G$, and a set of relations $R$, its \emph{rigged prop} $(\kcat P,\oplus, 0)$ is the prop generated by

 with equations